ropensci/unifir/cran-comments.md

-This release fixes a test in unifir for future versions of terra and sf, and additionally patches a few bugs noted by users since the previous release.
+This release fixes a bug in unifir under R devel.

 ## R CMD check results